code-manifesto/code-manifesto/README.md

 How to contribute
 =================

-This is a community-driven project.
-We welcome all contributions directly submitted as pull requests.
+This is a collaborative effort.
+We welcome all contributions submitted as pull requests.

 (Contributions on wording & style are also welcome.)